judith-tonhauser/projective-probability-ARCHIVED/plan.md

 - We want at least 20 ratings per eventuality/fact combination.
 - Analysis: For each eventuality, we calculate the mean likeliness, which we take to be the mean prior probability: the higher the mean likeliness, the higher the prior probability of the eventuality.
 In the projectivity experiment, we use those eventualities for which the two facts result in a relatively high (though not at ceiling) prior and a relatively low (though not at floor) prior.

-## Entailment experiment
+## Veridicality experiment

-- Goal: to identify the extent to which the content of the clausal complement of an (unembedded) attitude predicate is entailed
+- Goal: to identify the extent to which the content of the clausal complement follows from an unembedded sentence with an attitude predicate.
 - The clausal complements are the 20 clauses for which we established facts in the prior probability experiment that result in the eventualities described by these clauses to have a higher versus a lower prior.
-- The attitude predicates are categorized by their veridicality and the projectivity of the content of their complement.
-[DO WE NEED TO HAVE ALL FOUR COMBINATIONS EQUALLY OFTEN?
-SEE TABLE BELOW]
+- The attitude predicates are categorized by their veridicality and the projectivity of the content of their complement. [**DO WE NEED TO HAVE ALL FOUR COMBINATIONS EQUALLY OFTEN?
+SEE TABLE BELOW**]
-- Response task: Given the standard definition of entailment (see above), we need a task that probes the extent to which the attitude sentence can be true and the content of the clausal complement false, i.e., the extent to which the content of the clausal complement is not entailed by the attitude sentence.
+- Response task: Given the standard definition of entailment (see above), we need a task that probes the extent to which the attitude sentence can be true and the content of the clausal complement false, i.e., the extent to which the truth of the content of the clausal complement follows from the attitude sentence.
 - Contradiction task:

 	Bill: Steve believes/announced/discovered/knows that Marge is pregnant, but I know that she isn't.